 morning and drove back to Nashville.
 I was supposed to get my eardrums cut open for the

 plane ride because I had ear infections, but the steroids and antibiotics had ... read more

 ( life / travel ) I went to Ft.
 Lauderdale (Nov.
 6) for the Breeders Cup horse races at Gulfstream Park (actually in Hallandale, FL).
 It was fun just being there.
 I'd never been to south Florida before.

 ( life / travel ) I've always heard people use the words wilderness and Alaska in the same sentence.
 It didn't mean a lot to me until recently when my wife Carla and I cruised the Inside Passage of Alaska.
-The state is huge, but it still takes a good seven days (round trip) to cruise up and back on the western coast.
-We stopped at Juneau, Skagway, and... read more
+The state is huge, but it still takes a good seven days (round trip) to cruise up and back on the western co... read more

 ( life / travel ) Tara and I made a quick trip (if you can call a five-hour road trip "quick") to St. Louis over the Labor Day weekend.
 We visited their historic district ("old town") along the river where they were hosting the Big Muddy Blues & Roots Festival.
-That was just good timing on our part.
-We had not originally inte... read more
+That was just good timing on our p... read more